 High-level Visits from India

-5. Several Indian dignitaries have, from time to time, called on the Pope in the Vatican.
-They include Prime Minister late Smt.
-Indira Gandhi in 1981 during her visit to Italy and EAM late Shri I.K.
+6. Several Indian dignitaries have, from time to time, called on the Pope in the Vatican.
+Prime Minister late Pandit Jawaharlal Nehru during his visit to Italy in July 1955; Prime Minister late Smt.
+Indira Gandhi in 1981 during her visit to Italy and Prime Minister late Shri I.K.
 Gujral in September 1997.
 Prime Minister late Shri Atal Bihari Vajpayee called on the Pope in June 2000 during an official visit to Italy.
 Vice President late Shri Bhairon Singh Shekhawat attended the ceremony on the demise of Pope John Paul II in April 2005.
 EAM Smt.
 Sushma Swaraj called on Pope Francis during her visit to Vatican for Canonization Ceremony of Mother Teresa on 5 September 2016, along with Smt.
 Harsimrat Kaur Badal, Minister for Food Processing Industries and Justice Kurian Joseph, Judge Supreme Court of India, and discussed various facets of bilateral ties and means to strengthen them.

 Christianity in India